cdsittampalam/documentation/docs/Security & Cryptography.md

 The MPC protocol runs when generating a wallet address for money coming in to the Qredo Network.
 The protocol also runs when creating an address to accept the change from a settlement.
 In both cases, the transactions are signed.

+The MPC protocol communicates with the blockchain validator nodes via the watcher service to ensure that it can process the correct wallet (more information is described in the [Architecture](docs/Qredo%20Network#architecture) section in the Qredo Network page.

 ### MPC Communication Flow

-The MPC protocol communicates with the blockchain validator nodes via the watcher service to ensure that it can process the correct wallet.

-Applying the protocol, a client and server need to compute details on keys in order to prepare and create a public key for signing a transaction.
-To remove single points of failures, the process takes place across all data centres.
-The process is summarised as follows:
+For generating a public key through the MPC protocol, the task is divided across a pair of client and server nodes, which take place across all the data centres.
+By enabling the process to take place across multiple data centres, single points of failures are removed.
+Both the client and server nodes compute details of keys where several steps, illustrated as follows, are needed to produce the final public key:

-1. A client and server node each generate their respective key material.
+1. A client and server node each generate their respective key data.

-2. The client node and server node each generate a separate AES key.
+2. The client node and server node each generate a separate AES-encrypted key.

-3. The client node and server node each encrypt the key material with the AES key.
+3. The client node and server node each encrypt the key data with the AES key.

 4. The keys are stored in an AWS database.